dougeby/IntuneDocs/InTuneDocs/DeployUse/android-policy-settings-in-microsoft-intune.md

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Reports** &gt; **Noncompliant Apps Report**.

-2. Select the device groups that you want to check, whether you want to check for compliant apps, noncompliant apps, or both, then choose **View Report**.
+2. Select the device groups that you want to check.
+Then choose whether you want to check for compliant apps, noncompliant apps, or both.
+Finally, choose **View Report**.

-#### How to specify URLs to app stores
+#### Specify URLs to app stores
 To specify an app URL in the compliant and noncompliant apps list, take the following steps:

 In the [Apps section of Google Play](https://play.google.com/store/apps), search for the app you want to use.

 Open the installation page for the app, and then copy the URL to the clipboard.
 You can now use this as the URL in either the compliant or noncompliant apps list.

-**Example:** Search Google Play for Microsoft Office Mobile.
+Example: Search Google Play for Microsoft Office Mobile.
 The URL you use will be **https://play.google.com/store/apps/details?id=com.microsoft.office.officehub**.

 ## Custom policy settings
-Use the Microsoft Intune **Android custom configuration policy** to deploy OMA-URI (Open Mobile Alliance Uniform Resource Identifier) settings that can be used to control features on Android devices.
+Use the Microsoft Intune **Android custom configuration policy** to deploy OMA-URI settings that can be used to control features on Android devices.
 These are standard settings that many mobile device manufacturers use to control device features.

 This capability is intended to allow you to deploy Android settings that are not configurable with Intune policies.